Empower Yourself and Others

 Betsy graduated from the University of Michigan with a degree in Spanish.
 She is married to Jeffrey Heuer, has 2 adult children and 2 granddaughters.
 Betsy is a self-published author of a memoir entitled “Beer and Whine” and has acted in Community Theater for more than 10 years.

-Sherrie moved to Detroit in 1994 from her hometown of Indianapolis, Indiana.
-She soon became active in the Detroit Jewish community.
-Prior to becoming Associate Campaign Chair for Women’s Philanthropy, she served as an Education Vice President and Co-Chair for 2019 Lion of Judah, 2018 Signature Event, and Community Connections.
-Sherrie also co-founded Young Women’s Philanthropy and serves on Federation’s Board of Governors.
+Sherrie Singer moved to Detroit in 1994 from her hometown of Indianapolis, after graduating from Indiana University.
+She has been passionate about the Detroit Jewish community ever since.
+Prior to becoming Campaign Chair of Women’s Philanthropy, Sherrie served as Education Vice President, co-chairperson of Lion of Judah, Signature Event and Community Connections.
+Sherrie is co-founder of Young Women’s Philanthropy and Thread-Connecting Jewish Women.